about Science Fiction films or Film in general, it's hard to dispute

 the scene of the Orion III space plane approaching the ringed Space

-one of the most memorable scenes in Film History.
-Choreographed to Johann
+remains one of the more memorable scenes in Film History.
+Choreographed

-Strauss' Blue Danube Waltz, it set a new standard for how a science fiction
+to Johann Strauss' Blue Danube Waltz, it set a new standard for how a

-and the Moon Bus were ever produced by major model kit manufacturers.
+and the Moon Bus were ever produced as plastic model kits.

-kit industry filled in many of the blanks, providing kits of subjects
+kit industry has filled in many of the blanks, producing kits of

-that the big companies didn't release.
-Fantastic Plastic Models now offers
+that the big companies wouldn't provide.
+Fantastic Plastic Models now

 Plastic Virtual Museum Store.

 "200+ pieces."
 Twenty-seven of them are cast out of polyurethane resin

 and make up the ring, central hub, ring spokes and the Orion III